Voelker, Leonard George "Lenny"

 Lenny's surviving Wipperfurth family include Kathy and her daughter, Annette (Scott) Bockover; and grandchildren, Brianna and Brandon; as well as her son, Ray Wipperfurth (Rebecca Trewyn); and grandchildren, Jonathan, Emily, Zach and Chloe.

 He was preceded in death by his parents; and sister, Ann.
-A celebration of life is to be held at 2:30 p.m., with a visitation beginning at 1:30 p.m., on Sunday, June 27, at COLUMBUS COUNTRY CLUB, Columbus.
-Charles Burton will officiate.
+A celebration of life was held at 2:30 p.m., with a visitation beginning at 1:30 p.m., on Sunday, June 27, at Columbus Country Club, Columbus.
+Charles Burton officiated.
 Inurnment will be in Hillside Cemetery, Columbus.
 Memorials may be directed to your favorite charity.

 We encourage you to share your online condolences with Lenny's family at jensenfuneralandcremation.com.